MaestroShadburn/test/README.md

 # 📄Dunder Mifflin Enterprise Identity Suite

 These projects document the architecture and validation procedures for a centralized identity environment built within a standalone Microsoft Entra ID tenant.
-This environment mirrors corporate branch-network fictional scenarios from the TV Show, "The Office".
+This environment mirrors corporate branch-network fictional scenarios from the TV Show, "The Office" across **three distinct infrastructure labs**.

+To maintain strict structural continuity, each lab is systematically broken down into a standard four-part engineering lifecycle:
+1. **Scenario Context:** The business vulnerabilities and operational storylines driving the project.
+2. **Implementation Walkthrough:** The granular, step-by-step technical deployment procedures executed in the portal.
+3. **Engineering Challenge & Troubleshooting Logs:** Real-world roadblocks encountered during staging and the custom engineering fixes used to overcome them.
+4. **Verification Benchmarks:** Definitive log tracking data and simulation testing to verify infrastructure compliance.

 ---